Wednesday, May 20, 2026

 — Dr Scott French, Senior Lecturer in Economics, UNSW

-Energy Minister Chris Bowen stated there was "no change to the amount of fuel available in the country" and "no need to panic buy."
+Energy Minister Chris Bowen said there was "no change to the amount of fuel available in the country" and "no need to panic buy."
+This is technically true and practically meaningless.
+People panic buy when they do not trust that fuel will be there tomorrow, and telling them not to panic does not build trust.

-Australia imports 90% of its refined fuel and has two operational refineries: Ampol Lytton in Brisbane and Viva Energy in Geelong.
+Australia imports 90% of its refined fuel and has only two operational refineries left: Ampol Lytton in Brisbane and Viva Energy in Geelong.

-Australia's fuel reserves are at 36 days for petrol, 29 days for jet fuel, and 32 days for diesel, including stock on tankers at sea.
-The International Energy Agency (IEA) recommends member countries hold reserves equivalent to 90 days of net imports.
-Macrobusiness Chief Economist Leith van Onselen described Australia's fuel security position as the result of decades of policy inaction.
+Our fuel reserves sit at 36 days of petrol, 29 days of jet fuel, and 32 days of diesel, counting tankers at sea.
+The International Energy Agency recommends 90 days.
+Macrobusiness Chief Economist Leith van Onselen called our position "absolutely pathetic" and the result of decades of policy inaction.

-The government has authorised the release of 762 million litres from emergency stockpiles this month, equivalent to six days of petrol and five days of diesel consumption.
+The government released 762 million litres from emergency stockpiles this month, equivalent to six days of petrol and five days of diesel.
+A bandaid on a structural wound.

-Associate Professor Devika Kannan from Adelaide University said rationing becomes a possibility if a major supply disruption exceeds 30 days.
+Associate Professor Devika Kannan from Adelaide University said rationing becomes a possibility if the disruption exceeds 30 days.
+We are past two weeks, and the clock is running.

-The Australian Trucking Association (ATA) has released a crisis plan, with Chair Mark Parry stating the terminal gate price of diesel has increased by more than 105 cents per litre.
-The ATA is calling for access to disaster recovery funding and a temporary reduction of the road user charge from 32.4 cents per litre to zero, a measure estimated to cost $248 million per month.
+The Australian Trucking Association released a crisis plan this week.
+Chair Mark Parry said the terminal gate price of diesel increased more than 105 cents per litre since the conflict started, and the ATA wants immediate access to disaster recovery funding and a temporary reduction of the road user charge to zero from 32.4 cents per litre.
+That would cost the government $248 million per month but provide immediate cashflow relief to 60,000 trucking businesses.

 • Unleaded petrol late February 2026: 166.5 cents per litre